-"Corporate Ethics and Risk Management," "Evaluation of Management, Remuneration Status," etc.
+"Corporate Ethics and Risk Management," "Evaluation of Management, Remuneration Status," "Dialogue with shareholders etc".

-Evaluation based on the answers to a total of 19 questions and comments (optional)
+Evaluation based on the answers to a total of 20 questions and comments (optional)

 Evaluation results: The Board of Directors evaluated the average score per question and the comments and confirmed that the efficiency of the board is roughly assured.